Learning Design and Technology

 Department of Curriculum & Instruction

-Dr. Choi is currently an e-learning product coordinator at IEEE Computer Society.
-She oversees the e-learning courses and does course instructional design and development for the continuing education/certifications.
+Dr. Choi is currently an associate director of Instructional Design at Stanford University.
+In her current work, she works with faculty members who would like to transfer their course to an online learning platform.
+Dr. Choi mainly consults about the academic learning strategies, and communicate with different teams (media production, academic programs team, professional education team, etc) to develop a complete online course.
+Previous, she worked as an e-learning product coordinator at IEEE Computer Society.
 She received her Ph.D. in Learning Design and Technology from Purdue University, received M.Ed. in Instructional Technology from the University of Georgia, and got B.A. in Educational Technology from Ewha Womans University in Korea.
-Dr. Choi's main research area is in e-learning, especially in online social presence.
+Dr. Choi's main research area is in e-learning, especially in online social presence and student motivation.

 Ph.D. in Learning Design and Technology, Purdue University, 2014

 M.Ed. in Instructional Technology, Purdue University, 2009

 B.A. in Educational Technology, Ewha Women's University, 2007

 Luo, Y., Pan, R., Choi, J. H., & Strobel, J. (2018).
 Effects of Chronotypes on Students’ Choice, Participation, and Performance in Online Learning.
 Journal of Educational Computing Research, 55(8), 1069-1087.

 Luo, Y., Choi, J. H., Pan, R., & Strobel, J. (2013).
 Chronotypes and Online Learning: A Study on Learners’ Choice, Participation and Performance.
 Proceedings of 2013 AECT International Convention, Anaheim, CA.